 Freemover mobility applications go through the home and host National CEEPUS Offices only.

 In CEEPUS, the final results of the applications are given by the host National CEEPUS Office.
 In the meantime, you can check the status of your application on www.ceepus.info.
 First, you will receive an automatic email from www.ceepus.info about the application being awarded (Status: Awarded by host NCO) or rejected (Status: Rejected by host NCO), then your Letter of Award will be issued and sent to you with an information package from the host National CEEPUS Office.

 You can expect the result for your application usually 30-45 days after the submission deadline.

 If your application has been awarded, you have to send feedback to the host National CEEPUS Office that you still intend to have your mobility by accepting it in the online system.
-Some of the National Offices also require the Letter of Acceptance signed and sent back via post.
+In case of Freemover applications some of the National Offices also require the Letter of Acceptance signed and sent back via post.

 Sending feedback about accepting the scholarship online: www.ceepus.info login / Mobility Desktop / Manage your mobility applications / Academic year (dropdown menu) / opening the awarded application / clicking on Accept.

 The next step is to follow the instructions you receive from the host National CEEPUS Office.

 Reporting obligations: Mobility Report and Letter of Confirmation